-INFORMATION AND RESOURCES ON HOW TO PREVENT AND PREPARE FOR ACTIVE INTRUDERS
+INFORMATION AND RESOURCES TO PREPARE FOR AND PREVENT ACTIVE INTRUDERS

-Active Intruder events are increasing in the United States1, however, the chances of a workplace being the site of an active intruder event (1 in 465,5002) are less likely than getting struck by lightening (1 in 164,5003).
+Active Intruder events are increasing in the United States1, however, the chances of a workplace being the site of an active intruder event are less likely than getting struck by lightening.
 In the unlikely event that an intruder enters to hurt/kill anyone in their path, most incidents will end in ten minutes or less1.
-It is crucial to have a well prepared and practiced plan.
+The average emergency response time is 3 minutes so it is crucial to have a well prepared and practiced plan.
 Employers should work with local law enforcement on creating and practicing a site-specific plan not only for active intruders, but for all foreseeable emergency situations.

+Those who prepare before an active intruder situation will progress faster through the process of Denial-Deliberation-Decisive Movement.2 Extreme stress can take control of your body and remove rational thinking altogether.
 There are three methods to help remember what to do in an active intruder scenario.
 "Run-Hide-Fight", was created by Federal Agencies and Texas Law Enforcement.
-Critics say that the chosen words are not strong enough and prefer words that evoke a stronger, more decisive action ("Move-Escape-Attack"4).
+Critics say that the chosen words are not strong enough and prefer words that evoke a stronger, more decisive action ("Move-Escape-Attack"3).
 For example, "Move" instead of "run", is better for those who respond by freezing up instead of fleeing.
 The NYPD created and uses the ABCs "Avoid-Barricade-Confront", which calls on people to not just hide, but to also barricade with many layers to stop the bullets, slow the intruder and give law enforcement more time to respond.